nir0s/feedr/docs/case_study.rst

 .. code-block:: bash

- feeder gen -t TestRabbitCluster -f MyMetricsFormatter -c my_config_file.py -g 0.001 -m 100000000
+ mouth feed -t TestRabbitCluster -f MyMetricsFormatter -c my_config_file.py -g 0.001 -m 100000000

 The (partial) output, might look like this (if you printed it to a file):